°1967, Newport Beach, California

 2012

-Osservate, leggete con me, Gavin Brown’s enterprise, New York City, New York
+Osservate, leggete con me, Gavin Brown’s enterprise, New York, New York

 My Best Thing, Contemporary Art Gallery, Vancouver, British Columbia, Canada